plausible/docs/docs/self-hosting-configuration.md

 You just need to add your account details, mount the database in the `plausible` container and let the image update the database automatically.
 To run the complete setup including geoip see [`docker-compose-geoip.yml`](https://github.com/plausible/hosting/blob/master/geoip/docker-compose.geoip.yml).

-### Google Search Integration
+### Google Integration

-To enable the Google Search Console integration in Plausible Analytics, you need to authorize your self-hosted installation with a Google
+To integrate your Plausible instance with Google Search Console or Google Analytics, you need to authorize your self-hosted installation with a Google Account.
-Account.
 For the OAuth flow, you need to configure the `client_id` and `client_secret`.

-#### Steps to Integrate Google Search Console
+#### Steps to set up Google Authorization

 1. Visit the
 [Google API Console](https://console.developers.google.com/) to obtain OAuth 2.0 credentials such as a Client ID and Client Secret key that are